 - Last, but not least: our methodology is to deliver step by step

 - Before merging squash not-relevant commits.
 In essence in most of the cases you should end up with only one commit.
-Bitbucket provides a feature for that when merging the PR (image below).
+Bitbucket, Github and others provide a feature for that when merging the PR (image below).

 - Merging should be possible only if there is an approval quorum between reviewers.

 Reviewer GuidelinesDon't ask: 'does it work?' but 'is it easy to understand?' and 'is it simple?'

 It is not the responsibility of the code reviewer to ensure that there are no bugs before code is committed, nor even that the code functions at all.
 These are 100% the responsibility of the person submitting the code.
 If the reviewer wants to undertake these checks then that is great, but beyond what we expect of code reviewing.The code reviewer should primarily assess the maintainability of the code submitted, which means asking the following basic questions: